fatouuuu/phase-4-code-challenge-superheroes/README.md

 ### Project Description

 This project is a simple Rails REST API that fetches heroes and their powers.
-It is a code challenge for the [Moringa School](https://moringaschool.com/) Full Stack Web Development course.
-The project is hosted on [Heroku](#).

 The API allows users to manage superheroes and their powers.
 The application has two models: Hero and Power.
 The Hero model represents a superhero, and the Power model represents a power that a superhero can have.
 The application also has a join table model called HeroPower that manages the relationship between a Hero and a Power.